harkx/saltstack-cheatsheet/README.md

 salt '*' sys.doc pkg     # only sys.doc for pkg module
 salt '*' sys.doc network # only sys.doc for network module
 salt '*' sys.doc system  # only sys.doc for system module
+salt '*' sys.doc status  # only sys.doc for status module
 ```

 ## Documentation on the web